 On page 2, the report indicates that "local flows from the Southwest corner of the developed "The Shores" drains into the undeveloped parcel."
 The existing topography for the proposed development as submitted with the drainage report does not show such offsite flows.
 Is the statement incorrect or is the topography different from actual conditions?
-Further, the statement "...it is recommended that this Southwest corner of the developed parcel be regraded to pond runoff on the adjacent development" is very vague.
+Further, incorrect or is the topography different from actual conditions?
+Further, incorrect or is the topography different from actual conditions?
+Further, incorrect or is the recommended that this Southwest corner of the developed parcel be regraded to pond runoff on the adjacent development is very vague.
 Whom is the recommendation addressed to?
 Who will perform the recommended regrading?
 How is the regrading going to be accomplished?